Quintonil: Reception and recognition

 Tiffany Yannetta of The Infatuation recommended the tasting menu, calling it "entertaining" and highlighting the Entomophagy Festival, suggesting diners try experimental dishes, such as bluefin tuna with frozen wasabi powder.
-Adrián Duchateau wrote in Afar that Quintonil incorporates local vegetables and herb varieties "as part of the progressive and sustainable eating program it so elegantly advocates".
-Scarlett Lindeman described it as part of the new wave of Mexican cuisine, calling it a "place to impress in Mexico City that's not Pujol".
+Adrián Duchateau wrote in Afar that Quintonil incorporates local vegetables and herb varieties within a broader focus on sustainability-oriented cuisine.
+Scarlett Lindeman described it as part of the new wave of Mexican cuisine, and identified it as an alternative fine-dining destination in Mexico City to Pujol.

 Alexandra Carlton, writing for Gourmet Traveller, recounted that upon tasting the first dish, chileatole—a soup made from corn masa—her eyes widened in surprise, like "a cartoon mouse catching sight of a cat".
-She noted that although the bowl was prepared with "humble" and simple ingredients, its flavor was remarkably complex.
+She expressed that although the bowl used humble, simple ingredients, it delivered notably complex flavors.
 Reviewing for the same magazine, Pat Nourse commended the huitlacoche preparation, noting that it initially resembled chewed chewing gum but was elevated by a combination with seaweed, concluding, "the thinking is fresh, but the flavors remain honest".

 Christine Muhlke, editor-at-large of Bon Appétit, considered the menu an unpretentious, "joyful journey through Mexico".
-Another writer for the magazine encouraged the reader to try "delicious new things you might otherwise skip [...] like cactus, tamales, mole, and escamoles".
+Another writer for the magazine encouraged the reader to try unfamiliar ingredients and dishes, such as "cactus, tamales, mole, and escamoles".
 Leslie Yeh of Lifestyle Asia praised both the ingredients and ambiance.
 In its 2019 list of the top 23 restaurants in Mexico City, Time Out ranked Quintonil ninth.